 What is an Exercise Therapy ?

-A regimen or plan of physical activities designed and prescribed for specific therapeutic goals.
+A regimen or plan of physical activities designed and prescribed for specific therapeutic goals is referred to as exercise therapy.
 Its purpose is to restore normal musculoskeletal function or to reduce pain caused by diseases or injuries.

-A Physiotherapist is the most suitable person to consult for any exercise related issue or to know the best suitable exercise for any injury/ dysfunction.
+A Physiotherapist is the most suitable person to consult for any exercise therapy related issue or to know the best suitable exercise for any injury/dysfunction.

 For those already affected by cardiovascular disease, the expert advice provided by physical therapists can help bring a return to usual roles.
 Physiotherapists help people return to work, education, community participation and fulfilled lives.

 In geriatric conditions exercises help regain strength, reduce age related stiffness in body, promote feeling of well being and reduce the risk of fall.
 Proprioception and balance exercises are of utmost importance in elderly people though it may not be as aggressively done as in young patients.
 Geriatric population can undergo community based rehabilitation programme where a group of elderly people can together perform the exercises designed to achieve the above goals.